 - Applications are usually considered first by the College

-tutor or tutors in the relevant subject area, who then advise the Academic Dean as to their acceptability and relative strength.
+tutor or tutors in the relevant subject area, who then advise the Senior Tutor as to their acceptability and relative strength.

 - The College aims to admit a certain number of graduate

 students each year, across the range of subjects in which it accepts